Updated December 2018:

 Usually, it seems that this is a topic of discussion in the more ‘natural’ birth crowd.
 Women who want to get back to the primal, natural ways of birth from the past.
 Midwives and doulas are often well versed, and there’s even a new profession called ‘Placenta Encapsulators’ who will tell you all the benefits they’ve heard of that the new mother will enjoy.
 Now, I LOVE natural birth (although really I love any birth that gets you a baby and keeps you all alive) and I love anything that the mother feels will help her, but when it comes to eating placenta, the nurse in me wants to see the research…. but unfortunately at this point, there are no real studies.

-The usual benefits that are touted are increased energy, decrease in post partum depression, decreased pain and even improved breastmilk supply.
+The usual benefits that are touted by individuals are increased energy, decrease in post partum depression, decreased pain and even improved breastmilk supply.
 As with many ‘alternative’ therapies, there is often a lag between anecdotal benefits and the actual research that can ensure that this is real.
 In this case, I would love it if all this were true!
 Wouldn’t we all?
 Maybe not everyone would be game to eat their placenta, but if it could help women, why not?
 Well that’s the problem.

 Recently I have heard a few well known breastfeeding clinics and researchers in Canada and the U.S. have been raising a red flag over the claims of increased breastmilk if mothers ingest their placentas.
 They are NOT recommending eating placenta pills because it could potentially DECREASE breastmilk supply.
 Now, the Lactation Consultant in me takes over.
 Whaaaaat?